 The Trinity Principal Fellows program will annually recruit 20 top candidates who are diverse, experienced pre-K-12 educators with demonstrated leadership abilities and experiences.
 They will possess a drive to transform underperforming schools and make a difference in the lives of students and their families in low-income and traditionally underserved communities.

 Applicants must be recommended by their school district for the program.
-Those recommended will submit an online application for graduate admissions, including GRE scores or Miller Analogies Test scores, and a specialized application for the program due in February-March.
+Those recommended will submit an online application for graduate admissions, including GRE scores, and a specialized application for the program due in February-March.
 The rigorous selection process includes a phone interview and an interactive daylong leadership simulation process for finalists.
 The cohort will be announced in April and the program will launch with a summer session in June.

 Top teaching candidates with proven leadership experience are encouraged to apply to Tomorrow's Leaders Principal Fellows program when nominated by their home district.
 The program uses a three-step selection process to screen candidates first based upon their written application, prior academic performance and recommendations regarding their leadership.